MF42-DZH/ModePile/README.md

 * _Colour Power_ - A marathon mode where clearing lines using pieces of different colours nets you different power-ups.
 * _Collapse_ - A clone of Super Collapse II's Traditional mode.
 * _Constantris_ - A 電車でＧＯ！-inspired mode where you must advance to the next level at the correct time.
+* _Deltatris_ - A ΔMAX-inspired mode where every piece pushes you closer to maximum velocity.
 * _Express Shipping_ - A clone of the space-filling game Puzzle Express by HipSoft.
 * _EX Reborn_ - A clone of \*\*\*ris-EX.
 * _Firework Challenge_ - An inaccurate version of \*\*\*ris the Grand Master 3's Easy mode.